omarwael27/ps-training-sync/README.md

 **1. "Cloudflare blocked access"**

-- Solution: The scraper waits 15 seconds for Cloudflare challenges
-- If persistent, increase `CLOUDFLARE_WAIT` in `config.py`
+Solution: The scraper waits 15 seconds for Cloudflare challenges.
+If persistent, increase `CLOUDFLARE_WAIT` in `config.py`.

 **2. "credentials.json not found"**

-- Solution: Download OAuth credentials from Google Cloud Console
+Solution: Download OAuth credentials from Google Cloud Console.

 **3. "SPREADSHEET_ID not set"**

-- Solution: Add your Google Sheets ID to `.env` file
+Solution: Add your Google Sheets ID to `.env` file.

 **4. Rate limiting**

-- Solution: Random delays are built in; adjust delays in `config.py`
+Solution: Random delays are built in; adjust delays in `config.py`.

 ---